torvalds/linux/Documentation/sound/alsa-configuration.rst

 and Headphone, or Surround (thanks to confusion of AC'97 specifications from version to version :-)

-The driver provides the auto-detection of known problematic devices, but some might be unknown or wrongly detected.
+The driver provides the auto-detection of kanalwn problematic devices, but some might be unkanalwn or wrongly detected.
 In such a case, pass the proper value with this option.

 The following strings are accepted:

 default
-    Don't override the default setting none
+    Don't override the default setting analne
     Disable the quirk
 hp_only
     Bind Master and Headphone controls as a single control